Third Party Payer Contracting and Reimbursement Disputes

 - Negotiating and reviewing third party payer-provider contracts

-Atlanta Business and Healthcare Law Firm
+Healthcare Law Firm

 Our country’s third-party payer healthcare system forces most healthcare providers to enter into contracts with insurers and “managed care” organizations.
 “Managed care” and “managed healthcare” are used to describe methods that are intended to lower healthcare costs and enhance the quality of patient care.
 A managed care delivery system (in theory) lowers costs and improves quality of care by certain techniques, including, financial incentives to physicians and patients to choose less expensive care options, causing plan beneficiaries to share in costs, increasing outpatient surgery and reducing inpatient stays, and closely monitoring high-cost patient situations.
 There are different types of managed care organizations with varying elements to their business models.
 Unfortunately, managed care has created significant complications and problems in our healthcare system, which continues to make it difficult for physicians and many other healthcare businesses to deliver healthcare happily and profitably.